Zuleika Finnish Lapphunds

 Behaviour and socialisation

 The most important aspect of breeding is to breed healthy, well-adjusted puppies.
 All breeding stock are hip/elbow scored and eye and heart tested regularly.
-All puppies are DNA tested for relevant hereditary diseases, including prcd-PRA and GSDII (Pompes).
+All puppies are DNA tested for relevant hereditary diseases, including prcd-PRA, GSDII (Pompes), DM and CMR3.